Gershom Mendes Seixas

-Early and family life
+Personal life

-Gershom's father, Isaac Mendes Seixas (1709-1780), was a merchant born in Lisbon, Portugal, who first emigrated to Barbados before coming to the British colonies, living in New York City around 1730 and moving to Newport, Rhode Island, around 1765.
-He married Rachel Levy, who bore seven children, including Gershom.
+Gershom's father, Isaac Mendes Seixas (1709-1780), was a Sephardic merchant born in Lisbon, Portugal, who first emigrated to Barbados before coming to the British colonies, living in New York City around 1730 and moving to Newport, Rhode Island, around 1765.
+He married Rachel Levy, who bore seven children, including Gershom and his sister Grace.

 Isaac Mendes Seixas signed the Non-Importation Agreement Act, one of a series of acts of resistance which led to the American Revolutionary War.
 His eldest brother, Moses Mendes Seixas (1744–1809), a merchant, helped organize the Bank of Rhode Island in 1796, became the president of the historic Touro Synagogue in Newport, Rhode Island, and led the congregation's welcome for President George Washington.
-His younger brother Abraham Mendes Seixas (1751–1799), was an officer in the Continental Army.
+His younger brother Abraham Mendes Seixas (1751–1799), was an officer in the Continental Army and slave trader.
 Another brother, Benjamin Mendes Seixas (1748–1817), was one of the founders of the New York Stock Exchange.

 Seixas married Elchalah Cohen (1749–85) in 1775.
 After her death, he married Hannah Manuel in 1789.
 In all, he had fifteen children, of whom the most famous would be David Seixas, who established the Pennsylvania Institution for the Deaf and Dumb in Philadelphia, and was among the first to discover efficient ways of burning anthracite coal.

 Gershom Mendes Seixas' signatures in Hebrew and English, above the signatures of a predecessor (Michael Michaels); Penn Libraries BM522 .W45 1702.